Chris-C-work/Learning_Nov23/Notes.md

  - docker start: restart the container instead of interacting with image
  - docker run: create a new container for image

+### Docker Compose
+It is a tool that helps to define and share (the network eg. mongodb and mongodb-express example) multi-container applications.
+Using Compose, you can create a YAML file to define the services, including port, network, environment and the such.

+### Docker Volume
+The changes of the file in container are lost when you remove the container and Docker isolates all changes to that container.
+Volumes allows for the persistent memory since it connect specific filesystem paths of the container back to the host machine.
+If you mount a directory in the container, changes in that directory are also seen on the host machine.

 ### General Coding Concept
 - Class: It is a blueprint for creating instance
 - Instance: It contains data which is unique to each instance